Digital Regulation Platform

 Smart wearables raise interesting data privacy questions: are the companies that monitor health-related data under an obligation to disclose that data to the subjects they belong to if, for example, the device reveals certain health conditions?
 To what extent can companies use this data for secondary purposes?[29]

-It is can also be challenging to determine if certain stakeholders act as data controllers or data processors in a particular processing activity in the IoT data protection context.
-For example, device manufacturers qualify as controllers for the personal data generated by the device, as they design the operating system or determine overall functionality of the installed software.
-Third party app developers that organize interfaces to allow individuals to access their data stored by the device manufacturer can be considered controllers.
-Other third parties (e.g., an insurance company offers lower fees by processing data collected by a step counter) can be considered controllers when using IoT devices to collect and process information about individuals.
-These third parties usually use the data collected through the device for other purposes different from the device manufacturer.[30]
+Determining if certain stakeholders act as data controllers or data processors in a particular processing activity in the IoT data protection context can also be challenging.
+For example, device manufacturers qualify as controllers for the personal data generated by the device as they design the operating system or determine the overall functionality of the installed software.
+Third-party app developers that organise interfaces to allow individuals to access the data stored by the device manufacturer can be considered controllers.
+Other third parties (e.g., an insurance company offering lower fees by processing data collected by a step counter) can be considered controllers when IoT devices collect and process information about individuals.
+These third parties usually use the data collected through the device for other purposes different from the device manufacturer.[31]

 IoT stakeholders need to conduct an assessment over the processing activities to identify the respective data protection roles (e.g., controller, joint controllers or processor) and correctly allocate responsibilities (particularly about transparency and data breach obligations and data subject rights).